abhishekpanwarrr/analystt.ai/README.md

 # Analystt.ai Assignment

 This app shows data of all users.
+Use as you want.